IOI 2021 Contestant PC

 Q6.
 How do I get account credentials?

-Check your email and/or Keybase chat for instructions on obtaining test account credentials to use for testing access to the Online Contest Environment and CMS Test website.
+Check your email and/or Matrix chat for instructions on obtaining test account credentials to use for testing access to the Online Contest Environment and CMS Test website.
 These test accounts are not associated with any specific individuals, so Team Leaders can distribute to their team as they like.
 Note that after registration has closed, a new set of account credentials will be distributed; these new accounts are associated with specific Contestants, and they will be used for Practice and actual Contests.